-We know George Kittle is one tough cookie.
-Few would have guessed the 49ers All-Pro was playing through a literal broken ankle in last year’s rout of Green Bay, contributing six catches for 129 yards and a touchdown on six targets.
+George Kittle is one tough cookie.
+You’d never know the 49ers All-Pro was playing through a literal broken ankle in last year’s rout of Green Bay, contributing six catches for 129 yards and a touchdown on six targets.
 A knee injury shelved Kittle in Week 2, though most reports suggested he’d only miss one game.
 San Francisco’s depleted skill corps—the injury-riddled Niners are already down a receiver (Deebo Samuel) and a pair of running backs (Raheem Mostert and Tevin Coleman)—would further incentivize Kittle to return against the Giants in Week 3, though Stephania Bell of ESPN doesn’t see that happening.

 “I’d really question whether you’re going to see George Kittle next week,” said Bell, appearing alongside ESPN colleagues Matthew Berry and Field Yates on the Fantasy Focus podcast.
 “The 49ers have three games coming up on their home surface, which is grass.
 So I wouldn’t be surprised if the guys who are questionable end up being out until they’re back on a grass surface.”

 The 49ers, including noticeably frustrated head coach Kyle Shanahan, have been vocal about the turf surface at MetLife Stadium (site of their Week 2 game against the Jets), attributing Sunday’s injuries to Mostert, reigning Defensive Rookie of the Year Nick Bosa, Jimmy Garoppolo and Solomon Thomas to dangerous field conditions.
 Cognizant of last week’s carnage, ESPN’s Dianna Russini reported many players were apprehensive about returning to the Meadowlands to face the Giants in Week 3.